 The Mineola Choral Society of Long Island, now celebrating our seventieth concert season, continues to grow both in numbers and in the variety and quality of music that we perform.
-This past season, we welcomed members of the Waldorf Choral Society, which, unfortunately, performed its final concert in May of 2016.
+Last season, we welcomed members of the Waldorf Choral Society, which, unfortunately, performed its final concert in May of 2016.
 Now consisting of 80 amateur singers from many professions and walks of life, the Mineola Choral Society is still much the same as it was when we began, rehearsing Monday evenings in a friendly, congenial atmosphere and performing three major concerts each season.
 Over the years, our concerts have featured many classical masterworks from immortals such as Bach, Beethoven, Brahms, Mendelssohn, Mozart, Haydn, Handel and Schubert, as well as the music more modern composers including Berlin, Bernstein, Copland, Rodgers and Hammerstein, Gershwin, Webber, Orff, Duruflé, Poulenc and many others.

 Our 2017 concert season began, as it has for the past 30 years, as guests of the Nassau Pops Symphony Orchestra’s at their annual Christmas concert.
 This was followed in January by our 2017 Winter Concert which highlighted more than two centuries of works that relate to the illusive search for peace in the world.
 The program included Johann Sebastian Bach’s beautiful and timeless plea for peace from his Mass in B minor—“Dona Nobis Pacem,” the dramatic and transcendent music Giuseppe Verdi’s Stabat Mater, and Ralph Vaughan Williams cantata Dona Nobis Pacem, which combines a vivid reminder of the agony of war with a final hope for peace.
 Our SRO performance of Felix Mendelssohn’s Elijah at our 2017 Spring Concert conveyed with vivid presence, the power and intensity of his music, sometimes expressing deep tenderness and love and other times evoking images of violent fire, flood and whirlwind.
 The sold-out audience was transfixed by the seamless musical web woven by the orchestra, soloists and chorus.
 This was our first concert performed under the auspices of the Stephen C. Widom Cultural Arts Program at Temple Emanuel of Great Neck.